johnrm174/model-railway-signalling/PUBLIC_API.md

-      broker_username:str - the username to log into the MQTT Broker (default = None) broker_password:str - the password to log into the MQTT Broker (default = None) mqtt_enhanced_debugging:bool - 'True' to enable additional debug logging (default = False)
+      broker_username:str - the username to log into the MQTT Broker (default = None) broker_password:str - the password to log into the MQTT Broker (default = None) mqtt_enhanced_debugging:bool - 'True' to enable additional debug logging (default = False) returns True - if we have acknowledgement that the broker connection has been successful returns False - if the broker connection has failed or the request times out

 set_node_to_publish_dcc_commands - Enables publishing of DCC commands to other network nodes Optional Parameters: